dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ![And the Devil always has something to say, huh?](/img/posts/2018-12-14-material-conception-of-soul/percolation.jpg)

 Erosion changes the shape of fissures and thereby changes drainage patterns.
-Percolation is the funnelling of the total volume of water through these spaces.
+Percolation is the funneling of the total volume of water through these spaces.
 For physics or statistics models, the implications of being able to use a symplectic manifold on the clarity of your model is like having a model of groundwater flow that accounts for the structure of bedrock, including fissures.
-Instead of having a spherical cow that can only model in aggregate the total draining flow, your model can understand how the possibility of some quantity of water would flow through the available channels and how the shape of those channels influences the possibility.
-This is your "ten-thousand foot view from an armchair mathemetician" version of symplectic manifolds.
+Instead of having a spherical cow that can only model the space naively, your model can understand how the possibility of some quantity of water would flow through the available channels and how the shape of those channels influences the rest of the statistical system.
+This is your "ten-thousand foot view from an armchair mathemetician" version of percolation, a concept that doesn't necessarily rely on symplectic manifolds.

 Here's some posters from [Melinda Lanius](/img/posts/2018-12-14-material-conception-of-soul/symplectic-1.pdf)